The Truth About Anxiety: Identify False Alarms vs. True Anxiety for Better Control

 True Anxiety

-True anxiety is your mind and body’s way of flagging that something significant is happening—whether it’s the deep ache of grief, the emotional toll of loss, the trepidation of navigating a tricky career change, or uncertainty that comes with personal transitions.
+True anxiety is your mind and body’s way of flagging that something significant is happening—whether it’s the deep ache of grief, the emotional toll of loss, the trepidation of navigating a tricky career change, or the uncertainty that comes with personal transitions.

 These aren’t just fleeting moments of discomfort but deep emotional responses to meaningful events.
 True anxiety isn’t there to be dismissed—it’s a signal that steep challenges require your attention and care.